 One of the biggest perks of remote work is greater flexibility.
-With the ability to work from anywhere, remote workers can take advantage of this by traveling, working from a coffee shop, or simply working from home instead of the office.
+With the ability to work from anywhere, remote workers can take advantage of this by working from home and creating a flexible schedule to take care of work and personal responsibilities.

 But with this flexibility sometimes comes increased pressure.
 If you're working non-traditional hours, or if you're not getting in face-time with your teammates every day, you might feel pressure to spend more time online and working than you otherwise would in the office.
 And without coworkers around to remind you to take breaks, eat lunch, and leave the office for the day, remote workers might find themselves working additional hours, and not having as much free time as they otherwise would.

 In this post, we'll offer tips for maintaining work-life balance for remote workers.
-Whether you work remotely full-time or you work from home a couple days a week, these tips will help you stay productive at work, while still leaving time each day for your friends, family, and personal interests.
+Whether you're new to working from home or you're a remote work pro, these tips will help you stay productive at work, while still leaving time each day for your friends, family, and personal interests.

 When you have the flexibility to work from anywhere, it can sometimes feel like you need to be available and online anytime, too.
 And if you're working on a different schedule than the rest of your team, this flexibility can sometimes lend itself to a lack of work-life balance.

 If you're working remotely, try setting a schedule and sticking to it.
 This will be helpful for your team and for your sense of work-life balance: That way, your team will know exactly when they can and cannot reach you, and you'll be able to plan personal activities during your day outside of work, wake up and go to bed at the same time every day, and work a manageable number of hours.

 If things come up on a regular basis that require you to log on early or stay online later than those hours, that could be a good nudge for you to change your working hours to be available during that time while still being mindful of using your personal time to recharge.